Austin-Williams/OB-notes/blackmail-resistant-blinding-in-OB-contracts.md

 ## Blackmail-Resistant Value Blinding for Ricardian Contracts

+### Important Update
+This proposed approach is NOT safe.
+The seller can still blackmail the buyer by using zero-knowledge proofs to prove to a third party verifier that the buyer committed to some data.
+The seller can do this _without_ revealing her private key to the verifier.

+DO NOT use this approach.
+I'm keeping up only for historical purposes.

 ### Motivation

 A vendor or moderator may try to blackmail a buyer by threatening to reveal information that's been blinded and signed by the buyer.
 We would like a way for the buyer to be protected against blackmail that acheives the following: